egberts/egberts.github.io-src/content/articles/virtual-vim-functions.md

 * LIST, the all capitalized label for actual keyword being matched
 * `list_cmd` is the same name of its actual Bison parser grouping.

-With a label like that, it should be little or no problem cross-refering with the `parser_bison.y` (or any parser file) and its grouping name for years to come.
+With a label like that, it should be little or no problem cross-referring with the `parser_bison.y` (or any parser file) and its grouping name for years to come.